Write Title Tags Like an SEO Pro

 What is a Title Tag?

-Don’t be freaked out by the resounding importance of a title tag.
+Don’t be freaked out by the resounding importance of optimizing your titles.
 At its most basic level, it is simply the title of your page.
 This piece of code tells search engines what your page is all about, so it can give users the best results.
 When you Google something, this is the blue link that shows up on the SERP (search engine results page).

 Google uses tons of signals to make up its ranking algorithm.
 Your title tag is one of the most important factors.
 Simply put, a great title tag will get you closer to the top of the SERP and give you a prime spot in coveted results real estate.

 Ok, you’ve made it to the first results page on Google.
 Now that user has a whole page of websites to choose from.
 A catchy yet informative title ups your chances of being chosen.
-You’re SEO goal is not just appearing in search results (only a newbie digital marketer stops there), but getting as many clicks as you can.
+Your SEO strategy is not just appearing in search results (only a newbie digital marketer stops there,) but getting as many clicks as you can.
 This increases the odds of new customers.

 Let’s Write Some Title Tags